finntegrate/knowledgebase/src/content/docs/project/charter.md

 ## Project Vision

 Finntegrate aims to create an accessible, multilingual support system for immigrants to Finland through the lens of information science and user-centered design.
-Drawing on research on task-based information seeking and information interaction, we will help immigrants navigate complex bureaucratic processes by understanding their information behaviors, identifying barriers, and facilitating effective information retrieval.
-By leveraging AI technology within an established information interaction framework, Finntegrate will provide personalized guidance tailored to each immigrant's specific situation, language, and information needs.
+Our mission is to help immigrants navigate complex bureaucratic processes by understanding their information behaviors, identifying barriers, and facilitating effective information retrieval.

+Key elements of our vision:

+* **Task-based information seeking** - Research-based understanding of how immigrants complete bureaucratic tasks
+* **Barrier identification** - Recognizing and addressing common obstacles in information access
+* **Information interaction framework** - Using established information science principles to guide system design
+* **AI-enhanced personalization** - Leveraging technology to provide guidance tailored to each immigrant's specific situation, language, and information needs

 ## Problem Statement: Information Interaction Challenges

-Immigrants to Finland face numerous information-seeking and interaction challenges:
+Immigrants to Finland face numerous information-seeking and interaction challenges that can be grouped into the following categories:

-* **Complex task-based information needs** arising from frequently changing bureaucratic processes
-* **Information literacy challenges** – difficulty understanding bureaucratic structures, terminology, and processes
-* **Digital information access barriers** affecting the ability to navigate online services
+### Systemic Fragmentation
-* **Fragmented information environment** across multiple websites, government agencies (Migri, Kela, Vero, DVV, TE-services), and municipalities
+* **Fragmented information landscape** - Information scattered across multiple websites and government agencies (Migri, Kela, Vero, DVV, TE-services)
+* **Complex bureaucratic processes** - Frequently changing requirements and procedures with interdependencies
+* **Cross-agency information gaps** - Lack of coordination between different government services

+### Access Barriers
-* **Limited information localization** in languages other than Finnish and Swedish
+* **Language limitations** - Insufficient information localization in languages beyond Finnish and Swedish
+* **Digital navigation obstacles** - Challenges in accessing and using online government services
+* **Information discovery problems** - Difficulty finding relevant information without prior system knowledge

+### Cognitive Barriers
-* **High cognitive load during information seeking** requiring extensive research
+* **High cognitive load** - Need for extensive research and information synthesis across multiple sources
-* **Information anxiety and uncertainty** affecting mental wellbeing during transition
+* **Information anxiety** - Uncertainty and stress affecting mental wellbeing during transition
+* **Bureaucratic literacy challenges** - Difficulty understanding specialized terminology and administrative structures

 These challenges can lead to delays in processing, misunderstandings, missed opportunities, and unnecessary hardship for immigrants.
 They can also result in increased workload for support workers and government agencies.

 The information-related challenges stem from fundamental misalignments in information systems design: